DrFate09/qidi_plus4_klipper/README.md

 - @Phrac; using your [QIDI Plus 4 flashing guide](https://github.com/phrac/plus4_kalico?tab=readme-ov-file) as the initial basis for this guide.
 - @53Aries; helping me troubleshoot the problems I encountered while setting up this modification to begin with.
 - @transmutated; referring to your [QIDI Plus 4 flashing guide](https://github.com/cgarwood82/plus4MainlineKlipperConfig) to help guide me through my initial modification.
+- @ApplePi; for sharing your Kalico config files (especially macros) with me.